 Interface & Usage

-- Most of the major UK streaming catch-up apps
+- Most of the major UK streaming catch-up apps and streaming services

 - Google Chromecast compatibility